 Plugged or Broken Cooling Fins on Your Snapper Mower

 Your Snapper mower can start and then die when your mower’s engine gets hot.
 Check your engine cooling fins.
-They may be plugged with debris or broke.
-The cooling fan exists to push air to the area around your engine block and cylinder head to keep it cool.
+They may be plugged with debris or broken.
+The cooling fins help dissipate heat to keep the engine block and cylinder head cool.

 Insufficient Engine Oil Level in Your Snapper Mower